 - Fairbairn.
 Fairbain's book of Crests of the Families of Great Britain and Ireland, 4th Edition 2 volumes in one.
 Baltimore: Heraldic Book Company, 1968.
 Print.

 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 - Somerset Fry, Peter and Fiona Somerset Fry.
 A History of Ireland.
 New York: Barnes and Noble, 1993.
 Print.
 (ISBN 1-56619-215-3).

 - Woodham-Smith, Cecil.
 The Great Hunger Ireland 1845-1849.
 New York: Old Town Books, 1962.
 Print.
 (ISBN 0-88029-385-3).

 The Cahill Family Crest was acquired from the Houseofnames.com archives.
 The Cahill Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 20 July 2014 at 21:34.
+This page was last modified on 28 January 2015 at 23:16.

 houseofnames.com is an internet property owned by Swyrich Corporation.